panktiB/mod5-proj1/README1.md

 Line 469 - save the length of array outside the loop so it is not accesed each time loop is run Line 472 - remove the call to the determineDx() function it is no longer necessary Line 488 - declare pizzasDiv outside the loop
+Line 522 - document.getElementsByClassName() is faster than document.querySelectorALL()
 Line 523 - declare variable scrollTop outside the loop Line 524 - declare an empty array for phase calculation Line 527 - due to %5 operator there are only 5 different values for phase. whatever i may be, i%5 will always be from 0 to 4. so we split the loop into two, one for phase from 0 to 4 and one for positions that is 0 to items.length.